Niger entry requirements for Laos passport holders

 Frequently asked questions

-No. There is no visa on arrival for Laos passport holders.
+No. Lao citizens are not eligible for visa on arrival.
 You must obtain a visa from a Nigerien embassy or consulate before you travel.

-Processing typically takes 5–10 business days, but can take longer depending on the embassy and time of year.
-Apply at least 3–4 weeks before your trip to be safe.
+Processing typically takes 5 to 15 business days, but it can take longer depending on the embassy and your application.
+Apply at least 4 weeks before your planned departure to be safe.

-Visa fees vary by embassy and visa type (single entry vs. multiple entry).
-Expect to pay around $50–$100 USD equivalent.
-Contact the specific embassy for exact fees and accepted payment methods.
+Visa fees vary by embassy and visa type (single-entry, multiple-entry).
+Expect to pay anywhere from $50 to $150.
+Contact the specific embassy for the exact fee.

 Official sources